JonnoB/enhance_ocod/README.md

 \*\* Only folder name of the ONSPD zip needs to be changed the data inside doesn't.
 The script searches for the correct file inside.
 The ONSPD file can be fiddly to find, as there are a lot of files with ONSPD in the name try searching "ONSPD" followed by the year e.g. "ONSPD 2025".
 Future versions of the script may make it more flexible with regards file names.

-\*\*\* The price paid dataset should be downloaded as yearly files and places inside a folder called 'price_paid_files'.
-It is advisable to download several years.
-The paper used 2017-2021.
-Having more years increases the chances of being able to fill in missing information in OCOD, however after a few years the benefits reduce and the memory costs become high.
+\*\*\* The price paid dataset can be downloaded as the entire dataset or as individual years (which ever years are appropriate for the analysis), the data is pre-processed and saved in a folder by year, this substantially speeds up later stages of the pipeline.
+Overall downloading the whole dataset is probably the best option.

+There is a SPARQL database for programmatically downloading price paid data, it is slow and overall a better option is to manually download the csv's an work with those.

 \*\*\*\* There are several files in the dataset.
 The one with a name similar to 'uk-englandwales-ndr-20xx-listentries-compiled-epoch-00xx-baseline-csv.csv' is the correct one